leaded-solder/x68000-pro-picopsu/README.md

 Paying attention to the footprint for your 12V converter, crimp the live and neutral wires for the converter, and crimp a ring terminal onto the ground.
 On the double-insulated converter which I used, no ground lug is exposed, so the ring terminal had to be bolted directly to the case of the supply.

-Unlike the PicoPSU connection, in North America, it is generally frowned upon (and may be against local electrical code) to solder the live and neutral conductors directly to anything.
+Unlike the PicoPSU connection, in North America, it is generally frowned upon (and is usually against local electrical code) to solder the live and neutral conductors directly to anything.
+A soldered connection is considered less reliable and consistent.

 Once this step is complete, you should be able to plug a wall cord into the 12V converter, which is itself plugged into the PicoPSU.
 Don't plug the electrical cord into the wall yet.